-We had another trip to our amazing Lyme doc on Monday, and then an appointment with my new allergist yesterday.
+I had another trip to my amazing Lyme doc on Monday, and then an appointment with my new allergist yesterday.

-My appointment wasn't quite as happy.
+My appointment was a bit of a bummer.
 My doctor and I made the decision that I will get another PICC since I've lost so much ground since I got my other one taken out.
 I plan to discuss this with my primary doctor, who is local, in hopes that I can get it inserted at our local small-town hospital.
 We love our little hospital and have always been cared for well there, and we are not familiar with the large infusion company our Lyme doctor typically works with.
 I am hoping to get the ball rolling on this soon so I can continue moving forward with my treatment.

 AND THEN I went to my new allergist yesterday!
 Both he and our Lyme doctor are far from our house but relatively close to each other, so I'm hoping it will continue to work out to visit them together in the future.
 You may remember from the first time I mentioned this that his first opening was in June, so it was great to get a cancellation appointment in April!
 This allergist is no stranger to people with ridiculous illness-inducing (and even life-threatening) allergies.
 He's been doing this for nearly 40 years and has studied under some of the greats in the field, and he is passionate about his job.
 That's a great quality in a doctor! :-)